unm-historiography/2016-fall/docs/essays/universal-histories.md

 ### Theocracy and History

 {% include figure.html class="img-left" src="1581_Bunting_clover_leaf_map.jpg" caption="This map by Heinrich Bunting 1581 shows similar attributes to a universal history.
-While it depicts the world, accuracy is explicitly secondary to symbolism and meaning.
-The positioning of Jerusalem in the center of the world and the dimensions of the continents is meant to be an expression of piety and a reference to the symbol of the artists hometown.
-The map also exhibits a major flaw with universal historys; note that the *the entierty of America is depicted as a small island in the corner* showing a lack of adaptation in the worldview." %}
+While it depicts the world, accuracy is explicitly secondary to symbolism and meaning, specifically regarding continent shape and the position of Jerusalem." %}